Duo67/Duo67.github.io/index.md

  * IEEE Transactions on Neural Networks and Learning Systems
  * IEEE Journal of Biomedical and Health Informatics
  * ACM Transactions on Knowledge Discovery from Data
- * Frontires in Human Neuroscience
- * Frontires in Computational Neuroscience

 # Contact